intel-unesp-mcp/infieri2019-session1/README.md

  > -bash: ./hello.mic: cannot execute binary file

-The resultant binary can only be executed on the Intel Xeon Phi coprocessor (why?).
-As we have seen before, the Intel Xeon Phi coprocessor is an IP-addressable device which runs an independent Linux OS with an SSH server daemon.
+The resultant binary can only be executed on the Intel® Xeon Phi™ coprocessor (why?).
+As we have seen before, the Intel® Xeon Phi™ coprocessor is an IP-addressable device which runs an independent Linux OS with an SSH server daemon.
 Let us use scp to copy the executable hello.mic to any of the coprocessors, for example mic0 and mic1 (and/or